AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/architecturalPatterns.md

 It's important to note that the layers are *guidelines*.
 In practice, we may have many more layers for differing purposes.
 For example, we may have an initial "Landing" layer for inbound data.
 There might be several phases within a "Silver" layer for different use cases.

-Also worth noting is that the naming convention of "bronze, silver, gold" is fluid.
-For example it may be referred to as "raw, base, curated".
+Also worth noting is that the naming convention of "bronze, silver, gold" is also fluid.
+For example it may be referred to as "raw, conform, base, curated".
+Where 'raw' is the literal raw data.
+'Conform' converts all data to the same file format, such as parquet or delta.
+'Silver' is where quality rules are applied.
+'Gold' is the 'warehousing' layer, etc.

 The **core principle** is that we begin with raw unprocessed data which provides a *single source of the truth*, and then we progressively increase quality until the "gold" or "curated" report-ready data.